 Most Android manufacturer’s don’t put as much effort into their device’s audio output as they into its camera prowess.
 But some manufacturers like Sharp really do.
 The brand is unheard of outside of Japan mostly.
-But if you ever picked up a Sharp AQUOS smartphone, you’d be able to experience the amazing sound output, thanks to AM3D’s Zirene software.
+But if you ever picked up a Sharp AQUOS smartphone, you’d be able to experience the amazing sound output, thanks to AM3D Zirene sound software.
 AM3D offers world-class audio processing software that powers millions of high-end devices around the world.
-The best feature that they provide is probably virtual surround sound.
+The best feature that they provide is probably a virtual surround sound.
 It’s like a simulated 3D stereo sound effect but coming out smartphone speakers instead.

 - Rooted Android device.

 Launch the Magisk Manager app and go to the Downloads section.
 Search for AM3D Zirene and tap on the download icon next to the top and only result.
 Select Install and then wait for a few seconds for the installation to complete.
 When it does, you’ll be prompted to reboot your phone.
 Tap Reboot.

 When your phone restarts, you can find the AM3D Zirene Sound app in your app drawer.
 Open the app and turn the service on by tapping the respective switch on the Action bar.
 Once turned on, the bass and treble can be adjusted with the two dials towards the bottom half of the app screen.
 If you tap the phone like icon next to the On-Off switch up at the top, you’ll see a list of preset audio profiles based on different devices.